streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 When a user interacts with a widget, the order of logic is:

 1. its value in session state is updated
-2. the callback function (if any) is executed,
+2. the callback function (if any) is executed
 3. the page reruns, with the widget function returning its new value

 <Note>